rohan9446/mlx-inference-bench/results.md

 concurrency 1.** There is no spare prefill capacity for added concurrency to exploit, so additional requests convert directly into TTFT.

-Net over the range: 8× concurrency buys 2.6× total output throughput, and essentially the entire latency cost lands in TTFT rather than ITL.
+Net over the range: 8× concurrency buys 2.6× total output throughput.
+TTFT degraded far more sharply in relative terms than ITL, 6.5× against 2.3×.
+In absolute terms both costs are real — at ~127 output tokens, the ITL increase adds roughly 3.9 s to each request's decode phase, against a 2.9 s increase in TTFT — so this is a difference in scaling behaviour, not a case of decode being free.

 **What this does not establish.** An earlier draft of this document claimed prompts are processed one at a time.
 That claim is withdrawn — it was inferred